Ramon Vila (footballer): Career

 Born in Sallent de Llobregat, Barcelona, Catalonia, Vila joined FC Barcelona's La Masia in 2011, from hometown side CE Sallent.
 On 27 July 2021, after finishing his formation, he signed a two-year deal with Segunda División RFEF side Lleida Esportiu.

 Vila made his senior debut on 5 September 2021, starting in a 1–1 home draw against AE Prat.
 A first-choice in his first year, he lost his starting spot in his second.

 On 16 June 2023, Vila moved to Primera Federación side CD Atlético Baleares on a two-year contract.
-On 5 July of the following year, he agreed to a one-year deal with Córdoba CF, newly-promoted to Segunda División.
+On 5 July of the following year, he agreed to a one-year deal with Córdoba CF, newly promoted to Segunda División.

 Vila made his professional debut on 24 March 2025, starting in a 1–1 away draw against Real Zaragoza.
 He spent the campaign as a backup to Carlos Marín, and joined CD Eldense on a one-year loan deal on 6 July 2025.

+On 6 July 2026, after helping Eldense to return to the second division at first attempt, Vila renewed with Córdoba until 2029, and had his loan extended for a further year.